 If you never hooked up to Sun Cove's water distribution system and wish to do so, you must notify the office staff of your desire so they may issue a Water Availability Request form to the correct department.
 After the request has been approved, there is an $800 fee to connect, after which the Water Manager will install your meter.
 Checks may be received at the office in person or mailed to 250 W Beach Drive, Orondo, WA 98843.

 IS MY WATER SAFE?

 Sun Cove complies with all Washington Department of Health regulations.
-Many of these include routine testing of water, which is summarized for owners yearly in the Sun Cove Water Quality Report, which can be found HERE.
+Many of these include routine testing of water, which is summarized for owners yearly in the Sun Cove Water Quality Report.
 Over many years of testing Sun Cove's water has consistently shown to be safe for use and free of any significant contamination.
 SEE WATER QUALITY REPORT ARCHIVE

 WHAT IS CROSS-CONNECTION CONTROL?